isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
   <p><b>How To Write A Book In A Weekend: Serve Humanity By Writing A Book | Chandler Bolt | TEDxYoungstown</b><br>
-    Chandler Bolt, founder ans CEO of Self-Publishing School shares a system for writers in crafting their book.<br><br>
+    Chandler Bolt, founder and CEO of Self-Publishing School shares a system for writers in crafting their book.<br><br>
 		<small>TEDx Talks (2019, Nov 14). <em>How To Write A Book In A Weekend: Serve Humanity By Writing A Book | Chandler Bolt | TEDxYoungstown</em>.
 Retrieved 2019, October 25.</small></p>
   </div>
  	</div>